Figures dancing on a vase. Two figures are white, the other six are painted black. Amber background.

 The scene of drunken revelry is an appropriate decoration for a vessel so closely associated with the Anthesteria festival.

-Black Greek jug depicting three naked boys kneeling and playing a dice game.
+Three naked boys kneeling and playing a dice game.

 Wine Jug with Knucklebone Players, 420 BC, Group of Boston 10.190.
 Terracotta, 6 13/16 in.
-Getty Museum, 96.AE.28
+96.AE.28.
+Digital image courtesy of the Getty’s Open Content Program.

 Striking a different tone, this chous is decorated with a scene of three boys playing knucklebones.
 In fact, representations of children are quite common on Anthesteria wine-jugs since the festival was an important milestone for young boys.
-During the festival, boys as young as three were given their own little wine-jugs and formally accepted into their father’s kinship groups, becoming part of the community.
+During the festival boys as young as three were given their own little wine jugs, and formally accepted into their father’s kinship groups, becoming part of the community.

 In the midst of this drinking and merrymaking, the second day of Anthesteria was also when the ghosts of the dead were believed to walk around outside.
 Dionysus, a contradictory god of wine, rebirth, and transformation, was also associated with death and the hope of a blessed afterlife.